 Each of our courses involves 180 hours of training.
 Depending on the course schedule you select, attendance requirements may vary from 41 to 45 sessions, and the total duration of the course may be anywhere from 3 to 5 months.

-The EMT-Basic Original training classes are offered on an ongoing basis, in several locations throughout the New York City area, with varying schedules to accommodate our large student population. click here for our current schedule
+The EMT training programs are offered on an ongoing basis, in several locations throughout the New York City area, with varying schedules to accommodate our large student population. click here for our current schedule

-The cost of the course is $1250.
-This amount includes all required equipment (blood pressure cuff, stethoscope, and CPR face mask), but does not include the cost of the textbook.
+The cost of the course is $1775.
+This amount includes all required equipment (blood pressure cuff, stethoscope, and CPR face mask) as well as the textbook.

 The following payment plans are available:

-Payments may be made by check, money order, credit / debit card (Visa, MasterCard, Discover) and Chase QuickPay / Zelle.
+Payments may be made by check, money order, credit / debit card (Visa, American Express, MasterCard, Discover) and Chase QuickPay / Zelle.

 Emergency Care Programs can not guarantee job placement, but we will assist you in finding a job to the best of our ability.
 In the past, we have had excellent success placing our students in employment positions.
 Our students have been employed by a number of prehospital agencies, including but not limited to: